lkodinsson/MARS/Basic/PHB.md

 When making an attack, first roll your appropriate combat skill to hit your target versus their deflection.
 Then roll your weapon's damage.
 Grazes deal half damage, and criticals deal bonus damage as specified by that weapon.

-Additional attacks made during the same turn get a –4 penalty to hit for each attack made before it in the same turn.
+Additional attacks made during the same turn get a –4 penalty to hit for each attack you made before it in the same turn.
 This penalty applies to all forms of attack actions.
 This is known as the *multiple attack penalty*.
 Attacks made as a reaction are exempt from this penalty (such as by a readied action).

 Attacks made against enemies who cannot see you, or who are surrounded on two opposite sides, are made with advantage.
 These are known as *sneak attacks* and *flanking attacks* respectively.
 You do not need to be contributing to a flank to make a flanking attack.